Vienna Vikings: Notable persons

+First Team

-European League of Football
+European League of Football (2022-2025)

-On September 25, 2021 the Vienna Vikings announced their that their first team will compete in the 2022 European League of Football season together with their league rival Tyrolean Raiders The coaching staff of the former AFL team will continue coaching the ELF team.
+On 25 September 2021, the Vienna Vikings announced that their first team will compete in the 2022 European League of Football season together with their league rival Tyrolean Raiders The coaching staff of the former AFL team will continue coaching the ELF team.
 The franchise, now being a private corporation as a GesmbH, is owned by the Voluntary association.
 Together with its rivals Raiders Tirol the Vikings play in the Central Conference of the ELF.
 The participation allows the signing of up to 6 European foreign players and 4 US-American, Canadian, Mexican or Japanese players.

 At the start of the 2022 season, business lawyer and long-time Austrian Football League quarterback Robin Lumsden joined as co-owner and investor.
-On February 17, 2022 the organisations announced that all home games in the ELF season will be played at the Generali Arena Vienna.
+On 17 February 2022, the organisation announced that all home games in the ELF season will be played at the Generali Arena Vienna.
 In the regular season the team with quarterback Jackson Erdmann won ten out of twelve games and secured the top spot in the Central Division.
-Due to soccer club Austria Wien withdrawing the consent for the use of the Generali Arena, the semi final had to be played at the football center Ravelin in front of 900 spectators, with Viking winning 39–12 versus Barcelona Dragons.
+Due to soccer club Austria Wien withdrawing the consent for the use of the Generali Arena, the semifinal had to be played at the football center Ravelin in front of 900 spectators, with Viking winning 39–12 versus Barcelona Dragons.
 The Championship Game was played in the Austrian city of Klagenfurt.
 The Vikings won the championship 27–15 against the Hamburg Sea Devils.

 For the 2023 season, the team signed quarterback Chris Helbig from the Potsdam Royals.
 Most home games were played at Hohe Warte Stadium, only the opener took place at Generali Arena.
 The team had a perfect 12–0 record in the regular season.
 The semi final versus Stuttgart Surge was played at Generali Arena in front of 10,108 audience.
 However, the Vikings lost with 33–40.

 For the 2024 season, the Vikings presented a new, different logo for the ELF team.
 Four games were played at Wiener Neustadt Arena, the other games were again held at Generali Arena.
 The Vikings with their new quarterback Ben Holmes won all regular season games again.
-The semi final was held at Generali Arena in front of 10,981.
+The semifinal was held at Generali Arena in front of 10,981.
 The Vikings won 47–31 versus the Paris Musketeers.
 In their second championship game, played at Arena Auf Schalke in Gelsenkirchen, the Vikings faced the defending champions.
 In front of a 41,364 crowd, the Vikings never really found their feet in the game, and lost 20–51.